ProsperousTroll/Zachs-Dotfiles/README.md

 ## Option 2: Manual Install

-*<sub>If there are only bits and pieces you want to incorperate into your existing dotfiles, you're welcome to install whichever config files you'd like manually.</sub>*
+*<sub>If there are only bits and pieces you want to incorporate into your existing dotfiles, you're welcome to install whichever config files you'd like manually.</sub>*

 Access the git repo via your terminal of choice